mosip/mosip-infra/deployment/sandbox/README.md

        $ sudo sh install-mosip-pre-reg.sh

 1. Check for errors in 'install-mosip-sandbox.log'.
-Got to the last time and check for 'failed=0' which indicates that there are no failures during the deployment.
+Go to the last time and check for 'failed=0' which indicates that there are no failures during the deployment.

-1. If there are no errors in the log, wait for 10 minutes for the pre-registration services to be up and running.
+1. If there are no errors in the log, wait for about 10 minutes for the pre-registration services to be up and running. install-mosip-pre-reg.sh
 1. MOSIP Pre-registration UI can be accessed through a browser using *http://\<hostname or ip address\>/pre-registration-ui*

+***

 #### Registration Processor
+1. Install the MOSIP Registration processor component

+       $ sudo sh install-mosip-reg-proc.sh

-_Note : All log messages are log appended in 'install-mosip-sandbox.log'.
-Check for errors in 'install-mosip-sandbox.log'.
-Go to the last time and check for 'failed=0' which indicates that there are no failures during the deployment._
+1. Check for errors in 'install-mosip-sandbox.log'.
+Go to the last time and check for 'failed=0' which indicates that there are no failures during the deployment.
-***

 #### ID Authentication

-_Note : All log messages are log appended in 'install-mosip-sandbox.log'.
-Check for errors in 'install-mosip-sandbox.log'.
-Go to the last time and check for 'failed=0' which indicates that there are no failures during the deployment._
-***

 #### ID Repo

-_Note : All log messages are log appended in 'install-mosip-sandbox.log'.
-Check for errors in 'install-mosip-sandbox.log'.
-Go to the last time and check for 'failed=0' which indicates that there are no failures during the deployment._
-***